Aliasing (computing): Aliased pointers

-Another variety of aliasing can occur in any language that can refer to one location in memory with more than one name (for example, with pointers).
-See the C example of the XOR swap algorithm that is a function; it assumes the two pointers passed to it are distinct, but if they are in fact equal (or aliases of each other), the function fails.
+Aliasing can occur in any language that can refer to one location in memory with more than one name (for example, with pointers).
 This is a common problem with functions that accept pointer arguments, and their tolerance (or the lack thereof) for aliasing must be carefully documented, particularly for functions that perform complex manipulations on memory areas passed to them.